aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

 ## Task 2: Create a Traffic Manager profile

-Now you will create a Traffic Manager profile that directs user traffic based on endpoint priority.
+In this task you will create a Traffic Manager profile that directs user traffic based on endpoint priority.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Traffic Manager profiles**, and then select **Traffic
    Manager profiles** under services.